thiagokokada/gh-gfm-preview/README.md

 gh gfm-preview - < README.md
 ```

-Then access the local web server such as `http://localhost:3333` with Chrome,
+Then open the local web server, for example at `http://localhost:3333`, in
-Firefox, or Safari.
+your default browser.

 Available options: